Morrigan

 Lachlan, the First Cyric King.

-And he had.
 Despite his lowly background and humble beginnings, Cathal proved himself time and again before the Gahlish chiefs, as he would do today.
 With claymore in hand, he hewed his way across that bloody battleground.
-Steel bit flesh, cracked bone, and watered the summer grasses with the warm red blood of the Ires.
-On this day, Cathal the Fair would prove himself great enough to be remembered in rhyme and song, for he would be the one to take King Lachlan’s head!
+Steel bit flesh, cracked bone, and watered the summer grasses in the warm, red blood of the Ires.
+On this day, Cathal the Fair would prove himself great enough to be remembered in rhyme and song.

 “Are you sure about this, Cathal?”
 Declan asked.

-Worry played itself plain across his younger brother’s soft features, and Cathal didn’t fault him for that.
-Declan was a good lad, hardworking and always mindful of Mother and Father.
-He wasn’t like Cathal, didn’t have that rebelliousness in him.
-As such, Cathal didn’t expect him to come along after hearing about the coming fight with William, the butcher’s boy from down the road.
-He expected the little weevil to go tell Mother, which would earn Cathal a dozen lashings from Father’s belt.
+Worry played plain across the soft features of Cathal’s younger brother.
+He didn’t fault the boy for this.
+Declan was a good lad, hardworking and mindful of Mother and Father.
+He didn’t have Cathal’s rebelliousness in him, and as such, Cathal didn’t expect him to follow after hearing about the fight with William, the butcher’s boy from down the road.

-Instead, Declan chose to follow along and stand at Cathal’s side.
-It wouldn’t be much if William’s three friends joined in, but it was better than nothing.
-In fact, all truth told, Cathal was glad to have Declan there to watch, even though he knew his younger brother disliked fighting.
+At first, Cathal thought the little weevil would tell Mother, which earning him a dozen lashings from Father’s belt.
+Instead, Declan chose to come along and stand at his side.
+That wouldn’t change much if William’s entourage chose to join the fight, but it was better than nothing.
+Truth be told, it felt good for Cathal to have Declan there to watch, even though he knew his younger brother disliked fighting.

 “Let’s just go home, Cathal,” Declan whispered.